 Cooking for Kids, CFK TO GO!
 The Annual Meatball Roll

 Cooking for Kids is a sustainable program that has volunteers preparing hot meals or nutritional snacks every other week for children at risk for hunger in organized summer and after-school programs.
 Members of the Virginia Wesleyan community join forces with on-campus dining service professionals and the Kid's Cafe program of the Foodbank of Southeastern Virginia to assemble the meals.
 When volunteers are not in the campus kitchen, they are helping to serve meals at Kids Café sites thru Cooking for Kids TO GO!

 » For more information, refer to the Cooking For Kids Manual

 Empty Bowls Charity Dinner

 In association with the Ceramic Designers Association, the Empty Bowls Charity Dinner is an annual event that draws 600 participants to campus to select a hand-made bowl and enjoy a modest soup meal.
 Since 1999, VWC students have made bowls to contribute and served as volunteer hosts at the event.
 Proceeds from the event benefit the hungry in South Hampton Roads.
 More than $15,000 is raised annually.
 For more information, go to www.cdava.org

 Habitat for Humanity

-The alternative break program at Virginia Wesleyan is called Imagine.
+The alternative break program at Virginia Wesleyan is called Imagine for "imagine what you could do in a community where people can only say "thank you"".
 1999 was the first year of the student-led program under the auspices of the Office of Community Service.
 Up to three groups of 12 each are selected to participate each year.
 Sites are announced in the fall.

 Past teams have traveled as near as Northern Virginia to work with the homeless and as far as Mississippi to rebuild after Hurricane Katrina.
 International sites have included the Dominican Republic and Costa Rica.